based on Reviews

 But in addition to the emotional component, which anyone who has ever come into contact with high-quality essential oils can immediately understand, there are also more and more scientific studies that examine the health benefits of essential oils on a biochemical level.

-The scents that activate these receptors are not only those that enter the body through the skin, food or breathing, but also those that are produced by microbes in the intestines, bronchi or on the skin.
+Fragrances that activate these receptors are not only those that enter the body through the skin, food or breathing, but also those that are produced by microbes in the intestines, bronchi or on the skin.

-"The further decoding of olfactory receptors, which are present in large quantities in human tissues, as well as the decoding of their diverse effects and the associated activating substances will open up previously unimagined possibilities for pharmaceutical treatment."
+"The further decoding of olfactory receptors, which are present in large quantities in human tissues, as well as the decoding of their diverse effects and the associated activating substances, will open up previously unimagined possibilities for pharmaceutical treatment."

 (Source: Lee, Sung Joon; Depoortere, Inge; Hatt, Hanns.
 Nature Reviews Drug Discovery 18, 116-138 (2019))